CopernicaMarketingSoftware/AMQP-CPP/README.md

 }).onError([](const char *message) {

-    // a channel-error occured before any ack or nack was received, and the
+    // a channel-error occurred before any ack or nack was received, and the
     // message is probably lost too (which you want to handle)

 }).onLost([]() {